Timothy Leo Cullen

-Tim spent 1964 to 1966 in the high minors at Seattle and Hawaii.
+Tim spent 1964 to 1966 in the high minors with the Seattle Rainiers and Hawaii Islanders.
 At Seattle he was a teammate of Jim Lonborg, Rico Petrocelli and Earl Averill, Jr..
-At Hawaii he was a teammate of Dick Allen's brother Hank Allen.
+At Hawaii he was a teammate of Dick Allen's brother, Hank Allen.

 Cullen came up in August 1966 with the Senators and then got over 400 at-bats for Senators' manager Gil Hodges in 1967.
 On August 18, 1967, Tim hit a three-run homer in the bottom of the 9th to win a game for the Senators against the Kansas City Athletics.
 In February 1968 he was traded to the Chicago White Sox but then was traded back to the Senators in early August 1968, this time to play under manager Jim Lemon.

-He finished out his major league career as a back-up on the Oakland Athletics in 1972, also starting the season with the Iowa Oaks, and his last appearance was in post-season play that year with the A's: he went 0 for 1 in the 1972 ALCS against the Detroit Tigers but did not play in the 1972 World Series against the Cincinnati Reds.
+He finished out his major league career as a back-up on the Oakland Athletics in 1972, after starting the season with the Iowa Oaks, and his last appearance was in post-season play that year with the A's: he went 0 for 1 in the 1972 ALCS against the Detroit Tigers but did not play in the 1972 World Series against the Cincinnati Reds.
 He retired after the season.